Como West: History

 A further six years elapsed, then on 5 June 1926, an article referring to the "West Como Progress Association" is published by the Evening News, Sydney, newspaper.

 Thirteen more years elapse, then finally on 9 November 1939 the term "Como West" first appears publicly, via an advertisement by the proprietor of the Como West Post Office which is published in The Propellor, Hurstville.

-Many houses and the historic Como West Public School were burnt down during the devastating notable 1994 bushfires.
+Many houses and the historic Como West Public School were burnt down during the devastating 1994 bushfires.